Navigating a Season of Illness & Stress

 Add+a+heading.png

 P.S.
-If you’re navigating a season of challenge or perhaps disruptive illness and you think I might be able to support you, please set up a free 60-minute consult with me.
-I empathize with how deeply disorienting and unravelling these seasons of our lives can be, and I’d be honored to walk with you for a time.
+If you’re navigating challenge such as disruptive illness and would appreciate guidance, accompaniment and support, please set up a free 60-minute consult with me.
+I empathize with how disorienting and unravelling these life seasons can be, and I’d be honored to walk with you for a time.
 XO, Nicola

 Smiling hite owman with ash-coloured hair sitting on cement steps.